microsoft/AcademicContent/Event-In-Box/Machine Learning Challenge/Machine Learning Challenge.md

 There are multiple ways in which you can attack this.
 One is to write an R or Python script that removes rows with missing ARR_DEL15 values or simply replaces missing ARR_DEL15 values with 1 to indicate that the flight didn't arrive on time, and inject the script into the model using an [Execute R Script](https://msdn.microsoft.com/library/azure/dn905952.aspx) or [Execute Python Script](https://msdn.microsoft.com/library/azure/dn955437.aspx) module.
 Alternatively, since each row representing a cancelled or diverted flight has a missing feature (a column with no data), you could use the [Clean Missing Data](https://msdn.microsoft.com/library/azure/dn906028.aspx) module, which makes it very easy to replace missing values or remove rows with missing values altogether.

-### Hint #4: Reduce imbalance in the dataset ###
+### Hint #3: Reduce imbalance in the dataset ###

 In a perfect world, the data used to train a two-class classification model would contain a 50-50 split of positives and negatives.
 In the real world, it rarely does.
-Imbalanced datasets adversely affect a model's accuracy.
+Imbalanced datasets often (but not always) adversely affect a model's accuracy.
 And right now, the data in the ARR_DEL15 column of the dataset you are using — the feature whose value you are attempting to predict — exhibits significant imbalance.
 The ratio of on-time arrivals to late arrivals is more than 6 to 1.

 ![The ARR_DEL15 column](Images/arr-del15.png)